Michael is a partner in our finance team and leads our restructuring & insolvency law team.

 In 2003 Michael returned to New Zealand and established Chapman Tripp’s market leading restructuring and insolvency team which he has led for the last 15 years.
 The team has been ranked in the top tier of New Zealand’s restructuring law firms by all of the major directories since 2005.
 The firm has acted on the most significant receiverships (South Canterbury Finance, Bridgecorp, Strategic Finance, Capital + Merchant, North South Finance, Mutual Finance), restructurings (Solid Energy, Bluestar Print, Yellow Pages, Metroglass, Mediaworks) and voluntary administrations (Solid Energy, Icon Digital).

-He is recognised as a Band 1 lawyer in Chambers Asia Pacific 2019, a leading individual by Legal 500 and as highly regarded by IFLR 1000 2019.
+He is recognised as a Band 1 lawyer in Chambers Asia Pacific 2019, a leading individual in Legal 500 Asia Pacific 2019 and as highly regarded by IFLR 1000 2019.

 Michael has a strong commitment to pro-bono work, particularly in the entertainment sector.
 He has acted pro-bono for New Zealand Fashion Week, Dawn Raid, Alt TV and Groove in the Park.
 He chaired the committee that established Chapman Tripp’s corporate social responsibility programme and has been a member of the firm’s corporate social responsibility committee since its inception in 2014.